top of page

 Non-Payment: Act on a Schedule

-1. Day after rent is due: friendly written reminder.
+1. Day after rent is due: send a friendly written reminder.

 2. Follow your state's required written notice (pay or quit, cure or quit, etc.).